Mobee-App/documentation/docs/documentation-api/12 - kwsoft® Connector/4-kwsoft-interactive-documents.md

 Interactive documents are draft versions.
 They are editable and not yet the final file for archive or sharing.

-This second Flow retrieves the edited document from KwSoft and attaches the final PDF to Salesforce.
+This second Flow retrieves the edited document from kwsoft and attaches the final PDF to Salesforce.

 ## Required information